All Mowers - WiFi & APP

-Go To Dock - Stops the mowing and sends the mower back to the dock using the perimeter tracking feature.
+Goto Dock - Stops the mowing and sends the mower back to the dock using the perimeter tracking feature.

-Auto # - Mows the garden in a random pattern mode
+Random - Mows the garden in a random pattern mode

-Auto | | - Mows the garden with a parallel pattern (under development)
+Parallel - Mows the garden with a parallel pattern (under development)